reitzensteinm/nwcc/readme.md

 ### Features

+* Self compiling
 * Full Rust type checking via delegated authority to host compiler
 * Compiles in a single pass
 * Caches object code for extreme speed
 * Rejects compilation of all known programs containing bugs
+* Supports compilation of more than three programs

 ### Targets